 It’s useful to know about the Alaska Airlines 20 minute baggage guarantee.
 Alaska Airlines commits to getting its customers their checked bags within 20 minutes of their plane’s arrival at the gate.
 If this time guarantee is not met and a customer is kept waiting at baggage claim for their luggage, they are eligible to receive either a $25 discount code or 2,500 bonus miles.

-Excess Baggage Fees in 2020
+Excess Baggage Fees

 Bags weighing more than 100 pounds and/or measuring greater than 115” (linear) are strictly prohibited, but checked-baggage may exceed the standard limits as long as it does not exceed these maximums.
 Oversize and overweight baggage incurs additional charges.

 Here is a chart of price per bag for checked luggage that exceeds size allowances.

 |< 50 lbs and < 62”||Yes||Standard|